|

 You can choose

 will require less time.
-We hope to migrate the Acousonde design

 -

-Why not just offload the data to the Palm via infrared?
+Why not offload the data to the Palm via infrared?

 - It is possible, and encouraged, to offload